JonKing93/DASH/doc_source/Tutorial/da-primer.rst

 Data Assimilation Primer
 ========================
-Before beginning the workshop, it will be useful to have a basic understanding of data assimilation (DA).
+Before beginning the tutorial, it will be useful to have a basic understanding of paleoclimate data assimilation (DA).
 On this page, we'll provide an overview of DA and review some common tasks for these analyses.
-This workshop will focus on implementing a Kalman filter assimilation, so we'll also briefly review this method.
+DASH is often used to implement Kalman filters, so we'll also briefly review this method.
+(You can find a description of other DA algorithms in DASH here: MISSING LINK).

 Overview